Learn more about giving opportunities and meet some of

-While pre-hospital programs have been in existence for 11 years,
+While first responder programs have been in existence for 12

-unable to apply because traditional financial aid is not
+apply because traditional financial aid is not available for

-available for students enrolled in these programs.
-For example,
+students enrolled in these programs.
+For example, the Paramedic

-unfortunately, that creates a barrier for many who are interested
+creates a barrier for many who are interested in exploring this

 applicants who would otherwise not be able to pursue this